Jessie219-web/wiki-documents/docs/Seeed_Elderly/rePhone/Program with rePhone/Arduino_IDE_for_RePhone_Kit.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-Please note that flashing the firmware will delete all the settings and files(images, musics) stored in the RePhone.
-Take a data backup before you flash/update the firmware.
+<p>Please note that flashing the firmware will delete all the settings and files(images, musics) stored in the RePhone.
+Take a data backup before you flash/update the firmware.</p>
 </div>

 To make use of the Arduino IDE for RePhone, you have to update/flash the firmware as well.
 The process is as simple as follows: